fondberg/spotcast/README.md

 _Now with support for speaker groups, transferring playback to and between chromecast devices and using HA entity id instead of device_name_.

 ***Important***
-Release 2.6 has a dependency to zeroconf 0.24.3 to make HASS work until proper upstream fix exists.
+Release 2.6.1 has a woraround for zeroconf 0.24.4 so it is no longer needed to use older version.

 ## Installation